leroyvn/xarray-validate/README.md

 ## License

-Pinttrs is distributed under the terms of the
+This project is distributed under the terms of the [MIT license](https://choosealicense.com/licenses/mit/).
-[MIT license](https://choosealicense.com/licenses/mit/).

 ## About